 My goal here: The idea of a blog to make all this travel info more easily shareable has been bouncing around my head for awhile.
 I’ve found there’s something of an information gap on the Internet for those of us who are beyond backpacking, not likely to stay in a tent or hostel (again), and yet want more than an American/Western-style “bubble” experience in a chain hotel, a cruise, or nothing but high-end luxury.
 We can afford to splurge when we want, but darn it, we want value for our money and a more authentic experience!
 “Value” to me means more than maximizing your money; it’s maximizing your experience, too.
 We want time to do things on our own; shop, dine and sometimes travel like a local; cook a little; slow down when we want; move along when we’ve had enough.
 And, as much as we love a deal, if “local” gets a tad too rustic or if we’ve just pushed it too much, we’re happy to give ourselves a break and go for a little luxury.

-Extensive research for a 2.5-month Asia ramble in Fall 2016–and the usual frustration of being unable to find some information that would sure make things easier–finally inspired me to get this blog started.
+Extensive research for a 2.5-month Asia ramble in Fall 2016–and the usual frustration of being unable to find some information that would make things easier–finally inspired me to get this blog started.
 I love sharing pics on Facebook with family and friends, but I wanted somewhere to share the practical stuff, too.
 It seemed a shame to let all my research and on-the-ground knowledge go to waste.
 Hopefully, there’ll be something here for travelers and armchair tourists alike.